Aerial hoop

-Connections
+Mechanism

-Lyras hang down from their rigging using a type of hanging material called a spanset.
-Tabs are the connection points where the aerial hoop attaches to the rigging.
-Most aerial hoops connect at either one point (single tab configuration) or two points (double tab configuration).
-Though there are some aerial hoops that do not have tabs, and are referred to as tabless, meaning the spanset is tied directly onto the hoop rather than on a tab.
+Lyras hang from their rigging via a spanset.
+Most aerial hoops connect at either one point (single tab configuration) or two points (double tab configuration), with some tabless variations tied directly onto the hoop rather than on a tab.
 The number of tabs an aerial hoop has will depend on how it will be used, the intended effect, and the performer's comfort level.
 All rigging hardware that connects to an aerial hoop must be safety tested and certified to ensure the performer is safe.